jcraftsman/evolutionary-design-workshop/python/step-by-step-python.md

         self.safe_box.upload.assert_called_once_with(PATH_TO_PICTURE_FILE)
 ```

-The input to our command is a directory path, and the safe_box mock expects a path to a picture file inside this directory:
+`index` takes a directory path as input.
+The safe_box mock expects a path to a picture file inside this directory.

 ![pictures directory tree](../illustrations/pictures-directory-python.png)